52 Best Free WordPress Themes for Blogs in 2022 (Expert Pick)

 Blog Diary’s issue is that it doesn’t have much e-commerce integration support, so you will need to use a different theme if you plan on moving a lot of goods using your website.

 Primer is a postmodern WordPress theme that has a flat design and a one-page layout.
-Social media buttons and integrations are light with Primer, but it makes for a highly professional website for consultancies and other service businesses.
+Social media buttons and integrations are light with Primer, making for a highly professional website for consultancies and other service businesses.

 Primer’s color schemes are tailored to make your blog look sleek and stately.
 If you want high customizability, you might be better off with a more complex theme.